Bortseb/local-wiki/README.md

 Global find and replace:

-`ElectronHolochainTemplate`: replace with the actual name you wish to see appear in users desktop launcher icons: e.g. "Acorn"
+`LocalWiki`: replace with the actual name you wish to see appear in users desktop launcher icons: e.g. "Acorn"

 `com.some-domain-name.app-name`: replace with an Apple ["bundle Id"](https://developer.apple.com/documentation/appstoreconnectapi/bundle_ids) that is registered on your Apple Developer account